 As we walked back to the hotel, we passed by three boys on horseback.
 The plodding of the hooves on the dirt road stood out because it was a reminder of what we were not hearing, the purr of car engines.
 The phrase ‘noise pollution’ had probably never been uttered here.

 In the evening, guests at Hacienda de Molinos congregate around a river rock fireplace, hung with gaucho hats, where they pour themselves whiskey from a bar cart.
 This was how we met a man from the United Kingdom who seemed straight from an Agatha Christie novel.
 He wore glasses, a green tweed jacket and he walked with a slight limp.
 A businessman, he told us how he lived at the hacienda for six months out of the year and in the United Kingdom the other half.
 This was a life I had only read about in historical fiction novels.

 Molinos felt bygone.
 As the fire flickered and the whiskey made me drowsy, it occurred to me I hadn’t checked a piece of technology in 24 hours.
 It wouldn’t have surprised me if Captain Arthur Hastings had walked around the corner.

 If you go:

 The region is known as Salta, but the capital city goes by the same name.
 Rent a car there and make sure it’s a 4×4.
+Bring car shades to protect yourself from the heat.
 You will be navigating some very tricky dirt roads.
 Here are a few must visits on your road trip.

 This hotel in a sprawling hacienda feels frozen in time.
 Guest rooms are comfortable and tastefully decorated.
 The restaurant is excellent.